k-barton/komodor/debugging.md

     # [1] "f1"           "f2"           "in.GlobalEnv"
 ```

-There is also a new, experimental function `koDebug` that allows debugging
+There is also an experimental function `koDebug` that allows debugging
 a function if it produces an error.
+This is not equivalent to `debug`, rather it
+is more similar to `recover`, except it does not allow to resume the
-The execution stops and the user can debug
+execution of the code.
-inside the frame that caused the error.

 Example:

 ```r